Romani (Gypsy), Roma and Irish Traveller History and Culture

-Gypsies, Roma and Travellers have a rich and diverse culture
+Romani (Gypsies), Roma and Irish Travellers have a rich and diverse culture

-The Traveller Movement works predominantly with ethnic Gypsy, Roma, and Irish Traveller Communities.
+The Traveller Movement works predominantly with ethnic Romani (Gypsy), Roma, and Irish Traveller Communities.

 Irish Travellers and Romany Gypsies